Librium Detox: What You Need to Know

 Librium Detox Symptoms

 Like most addictive drugs, Librium has a detox period.
-This is usually accompanied by detox symptoms.
-According to New South Wales Health Services, the symptoms of Librium detox are:
+This is usually accompanied by detox symptoms, such as:

 Paranoia and anxiety are common Librium detox symptoms.

 These symptoms can range from moderate to very severe.
-The most common problem that happens when someone withdrawals from Librium is called rebound.
-Rebound happens when your anxiety from the original disorder comes back.
+The most common problem that happens when someone withdraws from Librium is called rebound.
+Rebound ocurs when your anxiety from the original disorder comes back.
 It can come back significantly worse than before.
-Sometimes some symptoms can trigger a dangerous reaction.

 Dangers of Detoxing from Librium

 Like alcohol detox, Librium detox can be devastating and deadly.
-The neurotransmitters that it works on can also cause a number of other issues.
-Stopping Librium suddenly in a nonmedical setting can cause your body to overcompensate for the loss of the Librium.
-This causes:
+The neurotransmitters that it works on can also cause several other issues.
+Stopping Librium suddenly in a nonmedical setting can cause your body to overcompensate for the loss of the Librium, leading to issues like:

 Treatment for Librium Detox